 - 1 tsp. sugar

-- In a small bowl, whisk the ingredients together until well-combined.
+- In two small bowls, whisk the ingredients for the individual flavors together until well-combined.

 - Once the chips have been removed from the oil, gently sprinkle the potatoes on each side.